-Yes, the beans and the bean stalks are from the same tree – like brothers from the same parent.
+Yes, the beans and the bean stalks are from the same tree – like brothers from the same parents.
 Yet, the bean stalks are used as fuel to burn whilst the beans are boiling (crying) inside the pot.

 Why must they end up in this manner or situation – killing each other?